Amar Bose: Career

 Bose said that his best ideas usually came to him in a flash.
-"These innovations are not the result of rational thought; it's an intuitive idea."
+"These innovations are not the result of rational thought, it's an intuitive idea."

 Personal life

 He married Prema Bose but they later divorced.
-They had two children, Vanu and Maya.
-He had one grandchild, Kamala.
-Amar Bose did not practice any religion, though he used to meditate for a short while every day.
-Vanu Bose was the founder and CEO of Vanu Inc., a software-defined radio technology company.
+They had two children.
+Later in life, he married Ursula Bolthauser.
+Bose did not practice any religion, though he used to meditate for a short while every day.
+His son Vanu Bose was the founder and CEO of Vanu Inc., a software-defined radio technology company.

 Bose died on July 12, 2013, at the age of 83 in Wayland, Massachusetts.

 Teaching and legacy

 In addition to running his company, Bose remained a professor at MIT until 2001.
 He earned the Baker Teaching Award in 1963–64, and further teaching awards over the years.
 The Bose Award for Excellence in Teaching (1989), and later the Junior Bose Award (1995) were established in his honor, to recognize outstanding teaching in the MIT School of Engineering.
 Former students have stated that his classes helped them gain life skills and problem solving skills that have served them throughout their careers.

 Bose was the doctoral advisor to MIT professor Alan V. Oppenheim, who is well known for his work on digital signal processing and his books on signals and systems.
 Oppenheim dedicated one of his books to Bose and described him with these words: "What I learned from him about teaching, research, and life over the many decades of our relationship affected me in ways too numerous to describe.
 He set the highest standards in everything that he did, and his accomplishments as a teacher, an inventor, and an entrepreneur are legendary."

 In 2011, Bose donated a majority of the company's non-voting shares to MIT on the condition that the shares never be sold.
 Because these shares are non-voting, MIT does not participate in operations or governance of Bose Corporation.